moves-rwth/storm/documentation/usage/models.md

 ### Continuous-time Markov chains (CTMCs)

 If the time in the model flows continuously and it is important to preserve this timing in the model, CTMCs can capture this.
-Just like in a CTMC, there is a probability distribution over successor states in each state.
+Just like in a DTMC, there is a probability distribution over successor states in each state.
 Additionally, every state is equipped with an *exit rate* lambda, that governs the sojourn time in that state.
 More specifically, the time spent in the state is negatively exponentially distributed with rate lambda.

 ## Models with nondeterminism